aeronau/yaml2latex/README.md

 ### Choose text from multiple options

 The idea is to be able to choose a string from a set of options from the command line.
 This is great for having multiple versions of the final document stored in the same file.
 This was the original idea for the project, to have a CV as a YAML file and produce a PDF file in the desired language.
+Selectors in `select` must be strings:

 ```
 template: '../helloworld/helloworld_template.tex'